Onboarding Resources

 All employees should visit KansasHealthSystemBenefits.com to become familiar with the benefits available to support you and your family.

-If you need parking for your job, you will be notified about your designated parking location after you have registered online.
+If you need parking for your job, see the “Register to park for your work location” section on the First 30 Days page.
 It could take up to a week before your new lot is assigned.

-• Your employee account information will be sent via a secure message on or before your start date.
+Your employee account information will be sent to your personal email address, on or before your start date.
 Alternatively, your manager can provide you with that information when you begin work in your department.
-Account information will include your email, network username, initial password and employee ID number.
+Account information will include your email, network username, employee ID number, and a link to create a password.